#PoweredByBallard

 Zero-emission fuel cell electric bus [image courtesy of Canva]

-Ballard Power Systems recently marked the 30th anniversary of powering its very first fuel cell bus, which was unveiled at the Winter Olympics in Vancouver, Canada in 1993.
+Ballard Power Systems recently marked the 30th anniversary of powering its very first fuel cell bus, which was unveiled in Vancouver, Canada in June 1993.
 Since then, the company has expanded its fuel cell technology footprint across heavy-duty mobility and reached into increasingly diverse market verticals, including trucks, marine, rail, and stationary power generation.
 As Ballard enters its next phase of commercialization, Tim Sasseen, market development director, North America, looks at Ballard's growth trajectory in the region.

 Since joining Ballard in 2000, Tim has seen the business evolve from small-scale experimental programs on the engineering side, to leading commercial strategy and steering the company’s focus and participation in an industry that is now set to experience massive expansion across the North American continent.
 With tremendous growth seen in the fuel cell electric bus market already, there is also now significant interest in building technology, expertise and infrastructure to support similar progress in truck, marine and rail markets – and at pace.